 Saturday, September 28, 2024 | 10am–1pm

-ADMISSION: Free with Museum admission; admission always free for youth 18 and under
+ADMISSION: Free with Museum admission; advance registration recommended.
+Youth 18 and under are always free.

 Join us for a Shabbat filled with art and play for the whole family as we get ready to welcome Rosh Hashanah, the Jewish New Year, and the Jewish month of Tishrai.
 Dance along to music with Isaac Zones and Nathaniel Markman of SHAMATi in the rainbow-filled Yud Gallery, make Rosh Hashanah wishes for the new year with vegetable and fruit prints, and celebrate the release of What Jewish Looks Like, a new children’s book, at a conversation with co-authors Liz Kleinrock and Caroline Kusin Pritchard.
 You can also meet friends from Tawonga Family School, and get to know Olamim, a learning community for Latinx Jewish families and individuals who hold a wide diversity of identities.
 Plus, enjoy a candy apple bar, guided interactive experience of the California Jewish Open with CJM educators, and more sweet surprises!
 Open to all ages and backgrounds.